Your Body's Silent Signs Revealed

 Recommendation: If you experience swelling in your leg, tell your doctor about your risk factors for DVT, such as leg pain or swelling, recent long periods of sitting (including on plane travel), or a previous DVT diagnosis.

 It's easy to tell ourselves fibs and make excuses about our health—but that can lead to major problems down the line.
-Read 21 Lies We Tell Ourselves About Our Health to learn about some of the most common lies doctors and health experts say we tell ourselves—and The Remedy's recommendations for how to stop fooling yourself out of your best health ever.
+Read 21 Lies We Tell Ourselves About Our Health to learn about some of the most common lies doctors and health experts say we tell ourselves—and Eat This, Not That!
+Health's recommendations for how to stop fooling yourself out of your best health ever.